dustboy22/dust/README.md

 # dust
-dust is an anonymous forum build using flask and python3.
+dust is an anonymous forum built using flask and python3.